-- If your property owner owns 50 or fewer rental units, they may additionally pass on the direct cost of the Measure W parcel tax to renters (approved by voters in the November 2018 election)
+- If your property owner owns 50 or fewer rental units, they may pass on the direct cost of the Measure W parcel tax to renters (approved by voters in the November 2018 election)

 If you want to find out if your rental unit is eligible or have questions about the temporary Rent Stabilization Ordinance contact the Los Angeles County Department of Consumer and Business Affairs: